Heroku Postgres Follower Databases

 parameter.

 Heroku Postgres has an automated monitoring system for followers.
-It checks if the follower is more than 64 write-ahead log segments (1024MB) behind.
-If the lag is caused by long-running transactions/queries, we will notify you via email that you have some transactions/queries that are causing the lag.
+It checks if the follower is more than 64 write-ahead log segments (1024 MB) behind.
+If the lag is caused by long-running transactions/queries, we notify you via email that you have some transactions/queries that are causing the lag.

 for terminated transactions/queries.

-High availability with followers
+High Availability with Followers

-Having a follower provisioned, even if not being actively used as a read replica, ensures that you always have a hot standby available for immediate promotion in situations where the primary database becomes corrupted or unavailable.
-As a general practice, applications desiring high-availability should provision a hot standby follower.
+- For primary Standard databases, create your own standby by adding a follower.
+Even if not being actively used as a read replica, creating a follower ensures that it’s available for promotion in situations where the primary database becomes corrupted or unavailable.

 Follower databases are guaranteed to be provisioned on geographically separate infrastructure than the primary database.

 Heroku allows you to easily horizontally scale your app by adding additional dynos to meet capacity.
-Similarly, as detailed above, Heroku Postgres allows you to horizontally scale your database by adding read-only followers to the lead database.
+Similarly, as detailed earlier, Heroku Postgres allows you to horizontally scale your database by adding read-only followers to the lead database.
 While these followers are great for analytical purposes, you can also use them via your application for handling read-only queries to your data.
 This type of architecture can be used to improve app performance as well as work around Heroku Postgres connection limits.